-- A. The assets of a self-insurance association and H. An association soliciting large numbers of another group's membership or utilizing marketing materials not approved by the Court Administrator are grounds for immediate revocation of the approval of the servicing organization, marketers, and the group self-insurance association as a whole. - I. Any trade membership dues must be collected separate from the self-insurance group association.
-Services provided by the trade association must be fully explained to members joining the control thereof are property of the self-insurance association members under the direction of its supervisory board members.
+G. A cancellation short rate penalty fee may not be charged if the member has been a member of the association at least twelve (12) months prior to cancellation.
+H. An association soliciting large numbers of another group's membership or utilizing marketing materials not approved by the Court Administrator are grounds for immediate revocation of the approval of the servicing organization, marketers, and the group self-insurance association as a whole.

+I. Any trade membership dues must be collected separate from the self-insurance group association.
+Services provided by the trade association must be fully explained to members joining the trade association.